TatumRobotics/astrobox_miband_watch/README.md

 A standalone application for controlling Xiaomi Mi Band devices via Bluetooth SPP on a Raspberry Pi.
 This program connects to a Mi Band 10, authenticates, and exposes an HTTP API for triggering vibration patterns.
 It uses code from and is based on the [AstroBox repo](https://github.com/AstralSightStudios/AstroBox-NG).
 They documented the Xiaomi protocol and provide the library that this program uses to connect/authenticate/communicate with the watch.

-The code uses the following AstroBox modules:
+The code uses the following AstroBox modules developed by AstralSight Studios under the GNU Affero General Public License at the time of writing:
 - The core (authentication and connection) - [core](https://github.com/AstralSightStudios/AstroBox-NG-Module-Core)
 - The protocol - [pb](https://github.com/AstralSightStudios/AstroBox-NG-Module-Pb)
 - Bluetooth - [btclassic-spp](https://github.com/AstralSightStudios/AstroBox-NG-Plugin-BtClassicSpp)